ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 ---

 copyright:
-  years: 2019, 2021
+  years: 2019, 2022
 lastupdated: "2021-09-22"

-keywords: image template, OS Reload, operating system
+keywords:

 subcollection: bare-metal

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:note: .note}
-{:important: .important}
+{{site.data.keyword.attribute-definition-list}}

 # Reloading an OS by using an image template
 {: #reloading-an-os-using-an-image-template}

-## Differences between a standard OS reload and a reload from an image template
-{: #differences-between-a-standard-os-reload-and-a-reload-from-an-image-template}

 During the standard OS Reload process, you select configuration options for the device individually.
 When you reload from an image template, the configuration loads exactly as it appears in the image template.
 {: shortdesc}

+## Differences between a standard OS reload and a reload from an image template
+{: #differences-between-a-standard-os-reload-and-a-reload-from-an-image-template}

 In an image template reload, you can still add features before you reload the OS.